Chris Shelton and Eric the Trainer

 Poetry, all mediums of art/drawing/painting, I like to dance – salsa, cha-cha, Rumba, and social dancing.
 Just last week we made arrangements for singing lessons!

-14) Because The Novel Turtle is all about creativity, we ask everyone this question: What is your definition of creativity?
+14) What is your definition of creativity?

 Creativity is the act of creating something from nothing.
 It is letting God/Source flow through you and manifest things that stimulate, develop and enhance the world around us.
 It allows people to be present and goes deeper into self-awareness.